-The sunrise view from the plane made getting up early more than worth it.
+The sunrise view as we left San Diego made getting up early more than worth it.
 As we left the mainland, the clouds parted above a tiny island — giving us a glimpse of all the beauty we were about to feast our eyes on in Maui.

 Cliff Diving Ceremony

 We weren’t sure what to expect from the cliff diving ceremony at Sheraton Maui on our first evening.
 It turns out we loved it.
-The rock didn’t look very high from where we were standing, but after jumping from it the next day, it made these Hawaiians seem even braver for leaping head first into the water.
+The rock didn’t look very high from where we were standing, but after jumping from it the next day, we realized these Hawaiians are brave for leaping head first into the water.